11. Diplomas and Certificates

 - Credits earned for cooperative education courses may not be used through substitution to meet compulsory credit requirements.

-Each substitution will be noted on the student's Ontario Student Transcript.
+Each substitution will be noted on the with an "X" in the "Note" column on the Ontario Student Transcript.

 11.1.3 Prior Learning Assessment and Recognition (PLAR)

 Prior learning includes the knowledge and skills that students have acquired, in both formal and informal ways, outside Ontario secondary school classrooms.
 Through a formal evaluation and accreditation process known as Prior Learning Assessment and Recognition (PLAR), students enrolled in Ontario secondary schools, including the Independent Learning Centre and inspected private schools that choose to implement PLAR, may have their skills and knowledge evaluated against the overall expectations outlined in provincial curriculum policy documents in order to earn credits towards the secondary school diploma.
 PLAR procedures are carried out under the direction of the school principal, who grants the credits.